Whiskey Review Round Up: Timber Creek Florida Bourbons

 Final Thoughts and Score:

 This is a solid, drinkable whiskey.
-The addition of a rock or two works well to temper the heat just enough to bring forth more of the complex layers of the bourbon.
+Try a rock or two.
+It works well to temper the heat just enough to bring forth more of the complex layers of the bourbon.
 I was inclined to describe this as akin to an elevated Buffalo Trace – with some similarities in basic notes, but enhanced in the Timber Creek Florida Bourbon Whiskey.

 Unsurprisingly, the respective mash bills are quite similar.
 For an apparently, and relatively speaking, young bourbon – this has more going on than expected, and is easily enjoyed.